 Second, book production isn't something we're doing every day, but when we are actively working on a new title, you can help with proof reading, editing, design ideas and so on.

 If that sounds good to you, send your CV over.
 See the contact page for details.

-A good place to look for jobs is the IPG's jobs page which features vacancies across the publishing industry.
+Another good place to look for jobs is the IPG's jobs page which features vacancies across the publishing industry.